Five questions with artist Catherine Rodgers

 Catherine Rodgers loves color.
 And resin.
 And Plexiglas.

-Born and raised in Little Rock, she’s been a full-time artist for more than 20 years, and her works are in hundreds of private and corporate collections nationwide.
-She teaches internationally and has served as faculty at the Arkansas Arts Center since 2012 (now known as the Windgate Art School at the Arkansas Museum of Fine Arts, scheduled to reopen after major renovations in the spring).
+Born and raised in Little Rock, she's been a full-time artist for more than 20 years, and her works are in hundreds of private and corporate collections nationwide.
+She teaches internationally and since 2012 has served as faculty at the Arkansas Arts Center (now known as the Windgate Art School at the Arkansas Museum of Fine Arts, scheduled to reopen in April after major renovations).

 Additionally, Rodgers teaches small groups and private classes at her studio Catherine Rodgers Contemporary Art, and her works have been shown in numerous exhibitions including the 55th Annual Delta Exhibition.